mindy-zheng/Parser/README.md

 <assign>   ->     xlet  identifier  <exp> ;
 <RO>       ->      << (one token)  | >>  (one token)  | < | > | = | %
 ## Testing
 For better organization, I kept my testing files in a separate folder.
 There will be 10 testing files for bad and good programs, so you'll have to include this when caling upon the program.
+Please note that some of the testing files are out of order (in the bad_test directory).
+Reach out if this should be fixed.

 ## HOW TO RUN:
 1. Compile P2 with: make